ShotaKhakhishvili/FOP_Project/README.md

-# BASIC to Java Interpreter
+# BASIC Interpreter In Java

-This project is an interpreter that translates BASIC programming language code snippets into Java, compiles them, and executes the resulting Java code.
+This project is an interpreter reading BASIC programming language code snippets in Java, compiling them, and executing the resulting code.
 Below is a detailed explanation of the features supported by the interpreter, including usage examples and functionality.

 ---